Evergreen blog posts stay fresh for years, not just for days.

 Sidebars disappear to the far bottom, well after your post for smartphone mobile users, so considering that Internet traffic is now over 60% mobile, sidebars are becoming redundant.

-Perhaps a top banner or an ad box for one of your books aligned left into your text block will get many more clicks than book links on your homepage or sidebars.
+Perhaps a top banner or an ad box, like the one on the left, for one of your books aligned left into your text block will get many more clicks than book links on your homepage or sidebars.

 Post, post, post, but evergreen posts.